QualitaX/EVM-CDM/README.md

 # CDM EVM Framework - Smart Contracts

 A proposed EVM-based implementation of the FINOS Common Domain Model for EVM-based blockchain deployment.
+Please note that this code is currently in active development and has NOT been audited.
+Do not use in production.

 ## Overview